rdwrome/261sp24/03Variables+Operators/README.md

 ## [Processing](https://processing.org/download) (install & setup for Python)

 ## For Next Week: Mice.md in this week's 261 repo subfolder!
+Code + Documentation, as always.